dhis2/line-listing-app/README.md

 }
 ```

-The `dhis2InstanceVersion` must match the version that is running at the dhis2BaseUrl.
-You can use 'dev' if that is correct, or else get the rruning instance version from this endpoint: `/api/system/info?fields=version` (which might return something like this: `2.40-SNAPSHOT`)
+Make sure that the `dhis2InstanceVersion` matches the version that is running at the dhis2BaseUrl.
+You can use 'dev' if the instance is dev, or else get the running instance version from this endpoint: `/api/system/info?fields=version` (which might return something like this: `2.40-SNAPSHOT`)

-Here is an alternative configuration for running against 2.38:
+Here is an example configuration for running tests against 2.38:

 ```
 {